 As financial markets have developed, new ways of achieving the same goal as short selling have been introduced.
 Consider how each one might help you achieve your investing goals.

 Buy a put option

 The most popular alternative to shorting a stock is to buy a put option on it.
 Put options allow traders to pay a small percentage of the stock price, called a premium, for the option to sell the stock at the stated strike price at the predefined future date.
 This date can range from a week or month to several months or years.

 If the stock price has fallen when that date arrives, you can exercise the option and profit on the difference between the lower market price and the option strike price, minus the cost of the premium.
 Or you can sell back the option at the market price at any time before it expires.

 If the stock price has risen, however, the option expires worthless on its expiration day and you lose the premium you paid.

 Sell a call option

-If you already own shares in a company that you think will suffer a drop in stock price, you can sell a call option that earns you the premium paid by the buyer.
-This offsets some or all of your losses, but it obligates you to sell your shares at the strike price on expiration day if the trade goes against you and the stock price continues to rise.
+If you already own stocks in a company that you think will suffer a drop in stock price, you can sell a call option that earns you the premium paid by the buyer.
+This offsets some or all of your losses, but it obligates you to sell your stocks at the strike price on expiration day if the trade goes against you and the stock price continues to rise.

-Or you can speculate and sell a call option without owning the shares.
+Or you can speculate and sell a call option without owning the stocks.
 This is called selling a naked call or naked call writing.
 Your broker will likely require you to have a margin account or receive special authorization to sell naked calls prior to making the trade.
-This strategy assumes that you’ll buy back the call option in the future or buy the shares at a future market price before expiration day to exercise the option.
+This strategy assumes that you’ll buy back the call option in the future or buy the stocks at a future market price before expiration day to exercise the option.